kushals256/BMI-Calculator/README.md

-Here’s a detailed and well-structured description for your `README.md` file:

----

 # **BMI Calculator**

 This project is a user-friendly **Body Mass Index (BMI) Calculator** built with **Streamlit**, a Python-based web application framework.
 The calculator allows users to input their weight and height in different units and calculates their BMI, providing instant feedback on their health status.